 (Figure 2) Odette causing a huge swell of the Belgian coast.
 Photo: @Belga

-(Figure 3) Sand blown all over the road and railway between Oostende and Westende (Belgium) photo: @Belga
+(Figure 3) Sand has blown all over the road and railway between Oostende and Westende (Belgium) photo: @Belga

 (Figure 5) Small beach houses destroyed by storm Odette Photo: @Belga